EdDataScienceEES/tutorial-erinor02/index.md

 3 - Species Evenness measures

-To begin we are going to Open `RStudio` and first create a **new script** by clicking on `File/New File/R Script`.
-Then we will fist download the packages that are required for this tutorial.
+To begin we are going to open `RStudio` and first create a **new script** by clicking on `File/New File/R Script`.
+Then we will download the packages that are required for this tutorial.

 ```r
 # Make sure to set the working directory